 2: The web site owner visits the CA

 In my example, someone from Citibank approaches a Certificate Authority or CA. There are several trusted CAs.
 Citibank was using DigiCert when I wrote this page.
 They identify themselves, describe how they generated the key pairs, and how they will set up and operate their server to protect the private keys.
 They give the public keys to the CA.

 A bank will want what's called an Extended Validation or EV certificate.

 The CA will verify that the organization's legal identity, and both physical and operational existence.
 They will also verifying that the people making the request are authorized by the organization.
 A browser will indicate an EV certificate with a green padlock and the organization's name next to the URL.

 My site has just a Domain-Validated or DV certificate.
 I only have to prove that I control the DNS records and/or the page content for cromwell-intl.com.
-I get just a green padlock and the word "Secure".
+Depending on the browser and its version, it may make the site secured with an EV certificate look a little better than one with a DV certificate — maybe the color of the padlock next to the URL, a green background for the URL itself.
 However, the DV certificate is free, while an EV certificate definitely isn't.
 A browser may be fussy about allowing you to enter data into a web page form named "credit-card-info" if the server doesn't have an EV certificate.

 The CA will have a Certificate Practices Statement or CPS.
 That defines what a potential customer must do to get a certificate.

 In this story DigiCert says, "Citibank exists, they are a reputable bank, these people are authorized to make this request, and they have been careful with their key generation.
 Please give us US$ 300 (or whatever) and we'll give you a certificate good for 24 months."
 The bank pays.